rome/tools/GOVERNANCE.md

 - Ability to decide on moderation decisions involving core contributors
 - Access to the `*@romejs.dev` email address

-New managers will be decided based on a unanimous vote by the existing managers.
+New managers will be added based on a unanimous vote by the existing managers.

 ### Owner